coastalcph/rungsted/README.md

 ``python setup.py build_ext --inplace``

 Building with the above command happens *in place*, leaving the generated C and C++ files in the source directory for inspection.
 Changes in dependent modules are unfortunately not picked up by the build system.
-Whenever you need to start from a clean slate, use the supplied `clean.sh` script, which cleans out the generated files.
+Whenever you need to start from a clean slate, use the supplied `clean.sh` script to get rid of the generated files.

 ### Demo